Skip to content

 2. Weight Estimation

-During prediction, the detector: - Trains a logistic regression model to distinguish calibration from test samples - Uses the predicted probabilities to estimate importance weights - Applies weights to both calibration and test instances
+During prediction, the detector: - Fits the configured likelihood-ratio estimator (typically a probabilistic binary domain classifier) to distinguish calibration from test samples - Uses predicted probabilities/scores from that estimator to compute importance weights - Applies weights to both calibration and test instances

 3. Weighted P-value Calculation